Shared

 QBShared.SetDefaultVehicleExtras(vehicle, config)

-- The vehicle entityconfig:
+* vehicle: `number` - The vehicle entity

-- A table defining which extras to enable/disable
+* config: `table` - A table defining which extras to enable/disable

 Example Usage: